 “Applying the iterative design process that generative enables will allow us to change the entire ecosystem of designed goods within manufacturing and really evolve how manufacturing engineering goes about its day-to-day process for creating these tools and processes,” Moses says.

-The potential for digital-performance verification points back to what Geurtjens says is a key benefit of generative design: the ability to see the world in a new way.
+The potential for digital-performance verification points back to what Tim Geurtjens, chief technology officer of Joris Laarman Lab, says is a key benefit of generative design and the larger impact of a sustainable shift in manufacturing: the ability to see the world in a new way.
 “We can move away from what we already know and start thinking with a completely open vision,” he says.
 “Start thinking about what we really want to do, not what we are used to doing.”

 Sarah Wesseler contributed to this article, which has been updated.
 It originally published September 2020.